fplab/ui-for-pl/src/notation.rst

 Parser Combinators
 ``````````````````
 Another method is to use a *parser combinator* library, which generates a parser by executing a program that applies various functions (called `combinators`) to define and combine parsing rules.
+In many cases, the goal is for the composition of various combinators to resemble a grammar-based specification.

 .. container:: bib-item